GonzalesMatthew/trunk-project/README.md

 * used makeStyles (similar to styled-components) for certain StudentCard styling

 ### Filter students by name
-* Built a component to house an input field which will be used to filter students
+* Built a React Component to house an input field which will be used to filter students
   * It accepts props so that I can use multiple instances of it, which will be useful later on
-* Using .filter, I can compare the hook which stores the value of the search input and filter the students for a new array
+* Using .filter, I can compare a hook -- which stores the value of the search input -- and then build a new array to map through
-  * This is done before the .map() so that I only create cards for students which meet the requirement
+  * This is done before the .map() so that I only create cards for students which met the search requirement

 ### Each student has an expandable view which displays their individual test results
-* Imported Font Awesome into scss style sheet so I can use some icons (plus and minus icons)
+* Imported Font Awesome into Sass style sheet so I can use some icons (plus and minus icons)
 * Used opacity=1 on button hover to provide contrast on hover
 * Used a hook to store a true/false value
-  * built a toggle function with this which will control ternary operator logic, based on status determined by button click
+  * built a toggle function with this hook which will control ternary operator logic, based on status determined by button click
     * it decides whether the button icon is a plus or minus sign (using ternary operator logic)
     * it also either displays test results or doesn't (using &&)

 ### Each student can have tags attached to them
 * Tag hooks are created at the StudentCard level to store an array of tags
-  * These hooks are passed into a new component TagForm, which houses the tag input field and logic to create and update tags
+  * These hooks are passed into a new Component TagForm, which houses the tag input field and logic to create and update tags
-    * Here a new student property, which is an array called 'tags', is created and the student hook is set to a new array which includes the updated tag property for each student
+    * Here a new student property, which is an array called 'tags', is created and the student hook is set to a new array -- which includes the updated tag property for each student

 ### Filter students by tags
-* Since we already made a component which lets us enter text to then be filtered for we can call it again, this time with different props which consider tags (and also a different placeholder value gets passed)
+* Since we already made a Component which lets us enter text to then be filtered for, we can call it again.
+This time we use different hooks/props which consider tags instead of names (and also a different input placeholder value gets passed)
-* Considering that the student.tags property doesn't exist upon import, we have to modify the promise so that it does get created manually before our students hook is set
+* Considering that the student.tags property doesn't exist upon import, we have to modify the promise so that it gets created manually before our students hook is set
-  * This way our tag search will not break our App upon initial render
+  * This way our tag input search logic will not break our App upon initial render
-* Now we can use .filter() again, this time to see if the search value is included in the tags array -- using .include()
+* Now we can use .filter() again, this time to see if the search value for tags is included in the tags array of each student (using .include())
-  * We can using the conditional operator && and join our two tests since we want to filter by both search inputs
+  * We can use the conditional operator && and join our two tests since we want to filter by both search inputs simultaneously

 ## Thank you!
 Thank you for reading my README and reviewing my application.
 I had a lot of fun building it, was able to review concepts I learned in past projects and even learned some new things in the process (i.e. material-ui themes, some CSS tricks)

 ### Some things I wish I could have figured out
 * I see that the search bars should remain on top at all times.
 I need to change up my CSS to make this happen
-* My tags seach is strict, whereas the prompt video example is it not (i.e. you must fully spell out the tag for it to find those students)
+* My tags seach is strict, whereas the prompt video example is it not (i.e. in my app, you must fully spell out the tag for it to find those students)

 I currently have a full-time job and am still learning back-end part-time (which also has exercises I need to study).
 I'm hoping I'll be able to figure these out before the final due date.
 But if I don't have the time I'm still proud of what I've submitted and I hope you enjoy it too.

 ### In closing
 I hope you found my explanations clear and succinct.
-I strive to convey accurate information in my communication because words can lead to nebulous descriptions if one is not careful.
+(I strive to convey accurate information in my communication!)
+Thanks for reviewing my app, it was fun to make!

 If you are interested in other projects of mine please see my personal site here.
 ### Link to my personal bio site